dalmo1991/superflexPy/doc/introduction.rst

 Spatial organization
 --------------------

-Hydrologist may need to model large catchments where spatial heterogeneity becomes important.
+Hydrologists are increasingly interested in modeling large catchments where spatial heterogeneity becomes important.
 The following categories of spatial model organization can be
 distinguished: